mimergel/stop-start-switch-azure-disks/README.md

 ## This script is using following contribution:
 https://gallery.technet.microsoft.com/scriptcenter/Stop-Start-AzureVM-535c2414

-## The switch disk part that has been added to above contribiotn is described here:
+## The switch disk part that has been added to above contribution is described here:
 https://docs.microsoft.com/en-us/azure/virtual-machines/windows/convert-disk-storage

 # REQUIRED